LachlanDev/Discord-BOT-Dashboard-V2/README.md

 <img src="./content/dashprev.JPG">

 ## 🚀 Installation / Setup
-Head over to the Wiki to find all the instructions for setting up and running Discord BOT Dashboard V2.
+Head over to the Docs to find all the instructions for setting up and running Discord BOT Dashboard V2.
 This can be found [here!](https://dbd.lachlan-dev.com/docs/)
 #### ⌚ Installing Requirements
 Download the latest version from [Releases](https://github.com/LachlanDev/Discord-BOT-Dashboard-V2/releases), open up the root directory and run the following command.
 ```bash